ScottLogic/blog/_posts/2023-04-12-catching-up-with-openai.md

 title: Catching up with OpenAI
 date: 2023-04-12 00:00:00 Z
 categories:
-- cprice
 - Artificial Intelligence
 tags:
 - featured
 summary: It’s been over a year since I last blogged about OpenAI.
 Whilst DALL-E 2, ChatGPT and GPT4 have grabbed all of the headlines, there were a lot of other interesting things showing up on their blog in the background.
 This post runs through just over six months of progress from Sept 2021 - March 2022.
 author: cprice
 image: cprice/assets/never-ending-typewriter.png
 layout: default_post